-Existing treatment protocols have been established and continue to be modified through clinical trials.
-Research studies are important to determine whether or not new treatments are both safe and effective.
-You may wish to ask your doctor if you should consider participating in a clinical trial.
-You can find out about clinical trials at the US National Institutes of Health website.
+Treatments for many cancers are always changing.
+Some have yet to be found.
+As a result, clinical trials exist around the world.
+You may wish to ask your doctor if you should enlist in a clinical trial.
+You can find out about them at the US National Institutes of Health website.

 Kidney cancer: treatment.
 National Kidney Foundation website.
 Available at: https://www.kidney.org/atoz/content/kc-treatment.
 Accessed August 21, 2019.

 Kidney cancer treatment.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/kidney-cancer/treating.html.
 Accessed August 21, 2019.

 Renal cell carcinoma.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/renal-cell-carcinoma.
 Updated October 10, 2018.
 Accessed August 21, 2019.

 Treatment option overview.
 National Cancer Institute website.
 Available at: https://www.cancer.gov/types/kidney/patient/kidney-treatment-pdq#section/_93.
 Updated May 22, 2019.
 Accessed August 21, 2019.